iartem/blockchain-integration/Readme.md

 * `index.js` loads configuration, sets up logging, conntects to db and starts HTTP server with specified endpoints.
 * `index-api.js` provides default API endpoints, not specific to any blockchain.
 * `index-sign.js` does the same for SignService.
+* `tests.js` contains core tests: config loading, data validation, server lifecycle, etc.
+* `test-chain.js` contains standard test suite for all blockchains and is being called from each blockchain `tests.js`.

 Booting process can be described in following steps: